GojiYoji/evalis/docs/recipes.md

 ### 8. Document Your Implementation

 Create `<language>/README.md` with:

 - Installation instructions
 - Usage examples
 - API reference
 - Development setup

-## Tips for Success

-1. **Use Python as reference** - The Python implementation is the reference implementation
-2. **Test incrementally** - Get basic operators working before list comprehensions
-3. **Follow language idioms** - Use language-specific patterns and conventions
-4. **Match Python behavior** - When in doubt, match what Python does
-5. **Add to CI/CD** - Set up automated testing for your implementation

 ## Need Help?